alphagov/transformation-dashboard/_posts/2000-01-01-register-to-vote.markdown

 anticipated-volume:
-  - number  : 46m
+  - number  : 37m
-    caption : Confirmed on the electoral register in first year
+    caption : Confirmed on the new electoral register in first year
   - number  : 5m
     caption : New applications in first year